F-zivanovic/RAF/OOP Internet provajder/README.md

- ## PHP OOP application that describes the ISP
- ## The application simulates the purchase of tariff add-ons, surfing, generating invoices, etc.
+ ## PHP OOP application that describes the ISP The application simulates the <br> purchase of tariff add-ons, surfing, generating invoices, etc.